 Many authors of the comparative studies included in this paper recommend that future studies shift away from truncation due not only to theoretical concerns but empirical ones as well.
 Murphy (2018) performed a sensitivity analysis with trimmed values at 99th percentile, and found results consistent with methods that instead accommodated the extreme values rather than deleting them.
 Geurts (2022) excluded the top 0.1% and top 1% of high-cost cases, and found that truncation and top-coding methods (which will be mentioned later) lead to an underestimation of realized savings at the top end of the distribution, effectively lowering incentives to implement cost reduction initiatives.
 Leone et al.’s simulation results (2019) indicate that truncation and winsorization are largely ineffective in dealing with truly influential observations, noting that influence diagnostics out-perform these methods, though they themselves are sensitive to effects of “masking” and “swamping” (problems that occur when extreme values are clustered together, leading to over or under-identification of outlying cases).

+Not every instance of removal or truncation is unwarranted, however.
+In fact, Leone et al. (2019) point out that there are some special cases with economic or econometric reasons for a variable-by-variable cutoff; for example, studies may delete observations with a stock price less than $1 due to restriction on institutional ownership of low-priced shares, or in the case of errors.
+There are likely more instances where truncation or removal is both desirable and appropriate, but these are outside the scope of this paper as we are interested in modeling health care expenditures where the extreme values are tails of the naturally-occuring and real underlying distribution.

 Winsorization